A number of publications are available to assist the Charity Steward in his work. They are detailed below with a summary of their content.

 It describes the work of WRMCL in some detail and includes a gift aid certificate and a blank standing order form.

-This booklet provides a brief summary of the work of the four central Masonic Charities under the English Constitution and The Grand Lodge of Mark Master Masons’ Fund of Benevolence.
+This booklet provides a brief summary of the work of the Masonic Charitable Foundation under the English Constitution and The Grand Lodge of Mark Master Masons’ Fund of Benevolence.
 These charities provide vital support, in many ways, to many people.
 They rely on the continuing support of Masons to identify those in need and to provide the donations that enable their work to be funded.

 The booklet’s aim is to provide information for all Masons and members of their families about the charities covering: